 Another factor is the placement of your rear shock.
 If you have an internal mono-shock, then you don’t have to worry about it, however, if you have exposed rear shocks, you need to measure from the top of the rear shock to the turn indicator light.
 Also, you will need to select an angled bag that will leave room for, and sit behind the shock.

 For the bag’s height, measure from the top of the rear seat, down to two inches above the exhaust pipes.
 This will be the maximum height of the bags you choose.

-If throw over saddle bags simply won’t work for your needs, then check to see what kind of mounting hardware your motorcycle already has.
+If throw-over saddle bags simply won’t work for your needs, then check to see what kind of mounting hardware your motorcycle already has.
 Many cruisers are manufactured with the perfect place to easily mount brackets.
 Consider the quick release, or quick removal mounting system.
-This system consists of a couple of mounting bolts on your motorcycle, and a set of bags with a hard exterior, and mounting holes that fit on the mounting bolts.
+This system consists of a couple of mounting bolts on your motorcycle, a set of bags with a hard exterior and mounting holes that fit on the mounting bolts.
 They are easy to remove when you get to your destination, and they have the convenience of a lock to keep them secure from theft.
 Also, if you want to go sporty, you can leave the bags at home and you still retain the sporty look of your motorcycle; no bulky, unsightly brackets.

 Standard Retro-Style Motorcycles